Different kinds of leather for gloves

 The glacé, in essence, is unlined, which, quite simply, means that the glove is made of only one layer of leather.

-This allows the glacé glove to have unique attributes, namely that is that it takes on the form of one’s, hand, practically feeling and functioning as a second skin.
+This allows the glacé glove to have unique attributes, namely that it takes on the form of one’s, hand, practically feeling and functioning as a second skin.

 However, for a glove of this simplicity to actually have these qualities, two things must be incorporated.